 Dumpster rentals can often handle a mix of waste types, and the higher walls make renting a dumpster ideal for bulky items.
-Plus, by nature, dumpsters are much sturdier, so you don’t have to worry about a particularly sharp piece of debris ripping the side and making a mess.
+Simply swing open the dumpster door to safely load heavy items.
+Plus, by nature, dumpsters are much sturdier, so you don’t have to worry about a sharp piece of debris ripping the side and making a mess.

 Buy a Dumpster Bag When...

 ✔ Decluttering a specific area of the home.

 ✔ Excavating a small load of dirt or sod.

 ✔ Clearing out a shed.